 Daytime Drowsiness:

-It might be odd to consider drowsiness a problem for babies and toddlers; I know many of you would love it if your little one were nice and drowsy at naptime or bedtime!
+It might be odd to consider drowsiness a problem for babies and toddlers.
+I know many of you would love it if your little one was nice and drowsy at naptime or bedtime!
 But the kind of drowsiness that a food allergy or sensitivity produces is more of a “brain fog” kind of drowsiness.
-You may notice that your baby seems especially sluggish, or that your toddler seems “fuzzy” and unable to focus.
-And this “brain fog” may not manifest until hours after mealtime.
+You may notice that your baby seems especially sluggish.
+You may notice that your toddler seems “fuzzy” and unable to focus.
+This “brain fog” may not manifest until hours after mealtime.

 Nap Time / Bedtime Sleeplessness:

-Usually, the lack of sleep related to food allergies or sensitivities can be traced to digestive issues — gas, or indigestion, may make your baby or toddler too uncomfortable to relax and fall asleep.
-Food allergies and sensitivities can also cause other problems, like ear infections, that can then produce sleeplessness.
+Usually, the lack of sleep related to food allergies or sensitivities can be traced to digestive issues.
+Gas, or indigestion, may make your baby or toddler too uncomfortable to relax and fall asleep.
+Food allergies and sensitivities can also cause other problems, like ear infections, that can also produce sleeplessness.

 While sleeplessness is a common side-effect of food allergies and sensitivities, we often don’t recognize it as such.
 We tend to chalk sleeplessness in our babies and toddlers up to problems like teething, or sleep associations.
 And while those are definite causes of nighttime waking and nap time drama, it’s helpful to remember that food allergies may be at the heart of a baby’s or toddler’s sleep problems.